EpitomeWorld/epitomeworld.github.io/pages/rules.md

 * Breeding is restricted to 20 mobs in a 16-block radius.
 More than this and they won't breed.
 * Chunks are limited to 20 mobs each.
 More than this and the extras will be removed on chunk unload.
 * Spawners will spawn up to 30 mobs.
 More than this and the spawner will stop.

-Fish farms are allowed, as long as you respect the 1 hour AFK rule.